Michael W. McConnell: Scholarship

 As a law professor, McConnell has published a variety of legal articles and edited several books.
 As a lawyer, he has argued cases in federal courts of appeals and before the Supreme Court, including a 5–4 victory in Rosenberger v.
 University of Virginia.
 He is widely regarded as one of the preeminent constitutional law scholars on the Free Exercise and Establishment Clauses.

 In 1996, McConnell signed a statement supporting a constitutional amendment to ban abortion, which read, "Abortion kills 1.5 million innocent human beings in America every year. ...
 We believe that the abortion license is a critical factor in America's virtue deficit."

 As a respected constitutional scholar during his law school tenure, McConnell contended that originalism is consistent with the Supreme Court's 1954 desegregation decision Brown v.
 Board of Education, as opposed to critics of originalism who argue that they are inconsistent.
 He has likewise argued that the Court's decision in Bolling v.
 Sharpe was correct but should have been reached on other grounds, as Congress never "required that the schools of the District of Columbia be segregated."

-McConnell was highly critical of the Supreme Court's decision in Bush v.
+McConnell was critical of the Supreme Court's decision in Bush v.
 Gore:

 I imagine that Gov. Bush and his supporters will put on a brave face and defend this decision, but I cannot imagine that there is much joy in Austin tonight.
 The Supreme Court, with all the prestige of its position in American public life, could have brought closure to this matter.
 But instead, by straddling the fence, the court has produced a combination of holdings that can please no one.McConnell expressed skepticism on First Amendment grounds about restrictions on religious exercise imposed during the COVID-19 pandemic.

 In 2021, McConnell's argument that Trump could be tried by the Senate after he left office because the second impeachment occurred while he was in office was frequently cited in Senate debates and in the media.

+In 2025, McConnell co-authored, with Joshua Claybourn, a high-profile amici curiae brief filed in V.O.S.
+Selections, Inc. v.
+Trump, a federal lawsuit challenging President Donald Trump's tariff and import tax program.
+The brief brought together a prominent coalition "rarely seen" consistenting of leading constitutional scholars, former judges, and senior public officials from across the political spectrum.
+Signatories included Steven Calabresi, co-founder of the Federalist Society; constitutional scholar Richard Epstein; former Attorney General Michael Mukasey; former U.S. Senators George Allen, John Danforth, and Chuck Hagel; prominent legal academics Harold Koh, Alan Sykes, and Gerard Magliocca; and attorney Joshua Claybourn.
+The brief emphasized that the endurance of the American Republic depends not only on democratic elections but also on the faithful preservation of the Constitution's structural limitations on executive power.
+The brief proved influential in two district courts overturning Trump's tariffs.
+McConnell elaborated on his efforts and the legal issues involved in a New York Times op-ed, emphasizing the importance of maintaining the Constitution's structural limitations on executive authority.